deathworlders/online/content/book/deathworlders/chapter-21-dragon-dreams.md

 "Penny for your thoughts?"
 Kirk asked him, after a moment.

-"Increased aggression, competition over females...
-If they were Vgork, I would think they were entering Musth."
+"Increased aggression, competition over females...If they were Vgork, I would think they were entering Musth."

 "Lewis has started taking his exercise seriously this last week, too."
 Kirk mused.
 “Interesting theory.”

 "Uh… For the Earthling’s benefit, please?"

 Both aliens made apologetic gestures to Amir.
-"Vgork males of high rank periodically enter a state called *musth* where their testosterone levels soar, and they become violent, aggressive and, um...
-Amorous."
+"Vgork males of high rank periodically enter a state called *musth* where their testosterone levels soar, and they become violent, aggressive and, um...Amorous."
 Vedreg explained.

 "Testosterone has a similar effect on humans, even though you don’t have Musth."
 Kirk added.

-"Okay, well... what about me and the girls?
+"Okay, well...what about me and the girls?
 We don’t feel any different."
 Amir paused.
 “At least, I don’t, and I think we’d notice if Xiù and Allison were both acting like Julian and Lewis.”

 "So that rules out any environmental factors."
 Kirk said.
 “Meaning this must have been triggered by a specific event.”